jurahel/nd00333-capstone/starter_file/README.md

 ## Hyperparameter Tuning

-I have chosen a LogisticRegression classifier model to train the HyperDrive experiment.
-Since our target is to predict classification problem result either 0 or 1.
-The model uses the probability of a certain class to occur.
-Logistic regression uses a logistic model function which is a form of binary regression.
-The model is trained using 'train.py' script.
+For the HyperDrive experiment, I opted for a LogisticRegression classifier model, given the nature of our target as a classification problem with binary outcomes (0 or 1).
+Logistic regression proves effective in such scenarios, utilizing the probability of a particular class occurrence.
+The model employs a logistic model function, constituting a binary regression form, and is trained using the provided 'train.py' script.

-The used HyperDrive parameters:
-- Parameter sampler 'RandomParameterSampling' holds the tuning hyperparameters (--C: Inverse of regularization, --max_iter: Maximum number of iterations) was passed to the HyperDriveConfig script.
-  - Discrete values with 'choice' have been used for both tuned parameters '--C' : choice(0.001,0.01,0.1,1.0,10.0,50.0,100,1000), '--max_iter': choice(10,50).
-RandomParameterSampling has been selected due to its fast performance, simple approach, and would provide random unbiased search in the overall population.
-In addition, it gives satisfactory results and supports the early termination policy of low-performance runs which results in saving resources.
-Grid Sampling can be used for exhaustive search over the search space if the budget was not an issue.
+In configuring the HyperDrive experiment, I utilized the RandomParameterSampling for tuning hyperparameters, specifically '--C' (inverse of regularization) and '--max_iter' (maximum number of iterations).
+Discrete values, set as 'choice,' were assigned for both tuned parameters: '--C' with choices (0.001, 0.01, 0.1, 1.0, 10.0, 50.0, 100, 1000) and '--max_iter' with choices (10, 50).
+RandomParameterSampling was chosen for its swift performance, straightforward approach, and ability to provide a random, unbiased search in the overall parameter space.
+This approach is resource-efficient and supports the early termination policy for low-performance runs, saving computational resources.
+While Grid Sampling could offer an exhaustive search, the consideration of resource budget led to the selection of RandomParameterSampling.

-- Early termination policy has been added to the script then experiment submission.
-  - BanditPolicy has been used with the parameters evaluation_interval=2 and slack_factor=0.1 as an early stopping policy to improve the performance of the computational resources by automatically terminating poorly and delayed performing runs.
-Bandit Policy ends runs if the primary metric is not within the specified slack factor/amount when compared with the highest performing run.
+To enhance resource utilization further, an early termination policy was incorporated into the experiment submission.
+BanditPolicy was employed with parameters evaluation_interval=2 and slack_factor=0.1, serving as an early stopping policy to automatically terminate underperforming and delayed runs.
+The Bandit Policy concludes runs if the primary metric falls outside the specified slack factor compared to the highest-performing run, contributing to improved computational efficiency.

 ### Results
 The best performing model has a 74.4% accuracy rate with --C = 50 and --max_iter = 50.